elasticio/elasticio.github.io/content/_components/magento2/triggers.md

 ## Bulk Extract

 Trigger for retrieval of large sets of person and person related data, using bulk Marketo API.

+This trigger does not work as Get New and Updated Objects Polling trigger but for bulk operations due to Magento 2 API limitations.
+It will poll objects according to specified input parameters again after successful execution.

 ![Bulk Extract](img/bulk-extract.png)